 Somewhat unfairly overshadowed by the uniformly excellent 1996s for a long time, the Bordeaux 1995 vintage is full of gems.
 We’ve been lucky to have sampled several wines in recent months, from both sides of the Gironde, and the top examples are filling out beautifully with a fleshy richness that was perhaps missing in their youth.
 As they mature, the 1995 Bordeaux wines are becoming more and more interesting and well worth buying.

 Why were they overlooked for so long and what’s changed for the better?

 From barrel and early on in bottle, these 1995s just didn’t have the kind of showy perfection that saw the 1996s steal the show.
-The Cabernet Sauvignon struggled to ripen fully, giving a slight greenness and tightness, whilst a higher proportion of Merlot than usual was used and meant that when young, these reds suffered from a lack of cohesion that has taken two decades to shrug off.
-At twenty years, they are really starting to express themselves and have become a very interesting proposition.
+The Cabernet Sauvignon struggled to ripen fully, giving a slight greenness and tightness, whilst a higher proportion of Merlot than usual was used which meant that when young, these reds suffered from a lack of cohesion that has taken two decades to shrug off.
+At 20 years, they are really starting to express themselves and have become a very interesting proposition.

 Which are the critics’ picks in 1995?